 A Construction Certificate is defined under Section 6.4 of the Environmental Planning and Assessment Act 1979 as a certificate to the effect that work completed in accordance with specified plans and specifications or standards will comply with the requirements of the regulations.

-A Construction Certificate can be issued by either the Consent Authority or an Accredited Certifier.
-A consent authority can be a Council or the Minister for Urban Affairs and Planning.
+A Construction Certificate can be issued by a Certifying Authority.
+A certifying authority can be a Council or the Minister for Urban Affairs and Planning.

 A Construction Certificate is required after development consent and before any works are carried out.
 It is usually required for engineering works, building work, construction works, and subdivision works.
 Building work means any physical activity involved in the erection of a building, including alterations and additions.
 A construction certificate is not required for complying development, where building details are covered by the complying development certificate.